themarcusaurelius/Kafka/README.md

 ## Example Dashboard

-This module comes with a sample dashboard.
-For example:
+This module comes with a sample dashboard to see Kafka logs and stack traces.

 ![Imgur](https://imgur.com/u39MmSK.png)